grozhnev/programmingTasks/README.md

 # Programming Tasks
-### This repository is a prototype of proper "EJC" repository, built as an example on a training course.
+### This repository contains solutions for different programming and math tasks.

 Contents:
   - <a href="https://github.com/grozhnev/programmingTasks/tree/master/src/main/java/brackets"> Brackets </a> (check the amount of open and close brackets in string)